-- IMPROVE the Moment
+- Improve the moment

-- PROS and CONS
+- Pros and Cons

 Each skill focuses on a different way in which you can help manage stressful emotions and tolerate distress.
-Here, we will focus on how to use “Wise Mind ACCEPTS”:
+Next, we will focus on how to use “Wise Mind ACCEPTS”:

 Distract with “Wise Mind ACCEPTS”

-Activities: Engage in some kind of healthy activity and shifting your attention to that activity.
+Engage in some kind of healthy activity and shifting your attention to that activity.

 Surprise someone with a thoughtful gesture or volunteer.
 Doing things for other people causes us to feel better.

-Comparisons: Compare yourself to those less fortunate than you or to yourself at a time when things were worse.
+Compare yourself to those less fortunate than you or to yourself at a time when things were worse.
 Try to come up with a list of things you feel grateful for that others may not have.

-Emotions: Create a different emotional experience by listening to something that usually makes you laugh or feel happy.
+Create a different emotional experience by listening to something that usually makes you laugh or feel happy.
 Listen to your favorite upbeat song or put a funny video.

 This does not mean we ignore our problems, it means we decide to come back to it at a time when we are more able to handle it.

-Thoughts: Replace your thoughts with any other thoughts that are neutral and unrelated to the situation.
+Replace your thoughts with any other thoughts that are neutral and unrelated to the situation.
 If you fill your head with other thoughts, there will be less room for thoughts related to the problem.
 You can do brain teasers, sing songs, imagine positive memories.

-Sensations: Distract yourself with physical senses.
+Distract yourself with physical senses.
 Our bodies are designed to focus on new or intense sensations.
 If you engage your body in a sensory experience, such as putting your face in cold water, holding an ice cube, soaking your feet in hot water, your thoughts will follow and focus on the experience.